Clawworks-DawnMC/Docs-Public/Ember/README.md

-# DawnMC-Ember Player Documentation
+# Ember Player Documentation

-DawnMC-Ember handles DawnMC's upgrade stations.
-In this snapshot, that means the Tuner, the Forge, and Solarite attunement behavior tied to upgraded items.
+Ember handles DawnMC's upgrade stations.
+In this snapshot, that means the Tuner, the Forge, and Solarite behavior tied to upgraded items.

 ## Pages